hexni/hexni/README.md

-# Hello, I'm Hexni 👋

-I'm currently an IT apprentice, learning and growing my skillset.
+/ I'm currently an IT apprentice, learning and growing my skillset.
-I have a passion for tinkering with Raspberry Pi and electronics.
+/ I have a passion for tinkering with Raspberry Pi and electronics.
 ### Hi there 👋
 * 👂 My name is ...
 * 👩 Pronouns: ...